Generalized Uncertainty Principle, Modified Dispersion Relation and Barrier penetration by a Dirac particle: Abstract

 \section{Abstract}

-We study the Klein paradox in presence of a new generalized uncertainty principle.
-We define a new momentum operator and derive the modified dispersion relation for a Dirac particle.
-Apart from the forbidden band within the range $\pm m$, m being the mass of the particle, we find the existence of additional forbidden bands at the both ends of the energy spectrum.
-It causes the allowed energy bands to be localised within finite energy range.
-This band structure forbids a Dirac particle from penetrating a potential barrier of sufficient height which is estimated to be of the order of Planck energy ($E_P$).
-This is also true for a massless particle.
-It reflects from the wall of a sufficiently high ($\sim E_P$) potential just like a massive particle does in nonrelativistic quantum mechanics.
-We propose this to be a signature of the existence of a minimum measurable length and a maximum measurable energy.
+We have studied the energy band structure of a Dirac particle in presence of a generalised uncertainty principle (GUP).
+We start from defining a modified momentum operator and derive corresponding modified dispersion relation (MDR) and GUP.
+Apart from the forbidden band within the range $\pm m$, $m$ being the mass of the particle, we find the existence of additional forbidden bands at the both ends of the spectrum.
+Such band structure forbids a Dirac particle to penetrate a potential step of sufficient height ($\sim E_P$, $E_P$ being Planck energy).
+This is also true for massless particle.
+Unlike the relativistic case, a massless particle also can reflect from a barrier of sufficient height.
+Finally we discuss about the Klein's paradox in presence of the GUP.

-\section{\bf Introduction}
+\section{Introduction}

 Introduction of a minimum length scale \cite{aml}-\cite{panes} has revealed several salient features of gravity and quantum field theory.
 The essence of a minimum length can be captured by various means - by a generalized uncertainty principle (GUP), by a modified dispersion relation (MDR), by a deformed (doubly) special relativity (DSR) etc. One can initially start from a modified momentum operator and successively obtain a GUP or an MDR \cite{hoss3}.
-The manifestation of the presence of a minimal length in different fields, such as black hole thermodynamics \cite{aml2} -\cite{me}, relativistic and non-relativistic quantum mechanics \cite{hoss4}-\cite{lew} etc, has stimulated a large number of extensive studies.
+The manifestation of the presence of a minimal length in different fields, such as black hole thermodynamics \cite{aml2} -\cite{me}, relativistic and non-relativistic quantum mechanics \cite{hoss4}-\cite{lew}, quantum space time phenomenology \cite{camlr} etc, has stimulated a large number of extensive studies.